 Activities, diving & excursions

-There is a large pool at the resort and a range of complimentary non-motorised watersports including Hobie Cats, kayaks and paddle boards.
+There is a large pool at the resort and a range of complimentary non-motorized watersports including Hobie Cats, kayaks and paddle boards.
 Snorkeling equipment is also available although better snorkeling conditions are found by taking a boat trip.
-On land there is a floodlit tennis court and fitness centre and Spice Island guests enjoy complimentary green fees at the 9-hole Grenada Golf Club.
+On land there is a floodlit tennis court and fitness center and Spice Island guests enjoy complimentary green fees at the 9-hole Grenada Golf Club.

 There are some fabulous diving opportunities in Grenada, as it’s home to numerous wrecks including the famous ‘Titanic of the Caribbean’, the wreck of the cruise liner ‘Bianca C’, which sank in 1961.

 Spice Island have teamed up with dive operation Aquanauts, and their dive shop is conveniently located at the resort offering various dive packages to suit all experience levels.